gfranzini/tracer-manual/configuration/step-2-featuringtraining.md

 ### Overlapping

 An overlapping type of featuring is _**shingling**_, a process typically used to detect near-verbatim reuse.
 In NLP or text mining, a shingle is an _n_-gram and the process of shingling creates a sequence of overlapping tokens in a document.
-Here are some examples of shingling.
+Below are some examples of shingling.

 Example sentence: _I have a very big house_